 Duncan.Ahimbisibwe@ag.tamu.edu

-As a research specialist for the Texas Water Resources Institute, Duncan Kikoyo, Ph.D., focuses on the development and implementation of watershed protection plans, total maximum daily loads and their implementation plans and other projects that address critical water issues in Texas.
+As a research specialist for the Texas Water Resources Institute, Duncan Kikoyo, Ph.D., focused on the development and implementation of watershed protection plans, total maximum daily loads and their implementation plans and other projects that address critical water issues in Texas.

 Lucas Gregory